Pressure: Formula

 Pressure is a scalar quantity.
 It relates the vector area element (a vector normal to the surface) with the normal force acting on it.
-The pressure is the scalar proportionality constant that relates the two normal vectors:
+The pressure is the scalar proportionality constant that relates these two normal vectors:

 The minus sign comes from the convention that the force is considered towards the surface element, while the normal vector points outward.
 The equation has meaning in that, for any surface S in contact with the fluid, the total force exerted by the fluid on that surface is the surface integral over S of the right-hand side of the above equation.

 It is incorrect (although rather usual) to say "the pressure is directed in such or such direction".
 The pressure, as a scalar, has no direction.
 The force given by the previous relationship to the quantity has a direction, but the pressure does not.
 If we change the orientation of the surface element, the direction of the normal force changes accordingly, but the pressure remains the same.

 Pressure is distributed to solid boundaries or across arbitrary sections of fluid normal to these boundaries or sections at every point.
 It is a fundamental parameter in thermodynamics, and it is conjugate to volume.
+It is defined as a derivative of the internal energy of a system: